cwellsx/time/src/topbar/markdown/what.md

 # What

-As well as comments you can also define Tags and Tasks.
+As well as comments on the [Now](/help/now) page, on this page you can also predefine "Tags" and "Tasks":

 1. **Predefine a list** of tags and tasks (and define new ones at any time)
-2. **Optionally select** a task and/or tags, with a comment, when you record the end of a time period
+2. **Optionally select** a task and/or tags, with a comment, on the [Now](/help/now) page at the end of a time period
-3. **Filter** on a specific task or tag, when you view History
+3. **Filter** on a specific task or tag, when you view [History](/help/history)

-## Define Tags or Tasks
+## 1. Define Tags or Tasks

 ![Tags or Tasks](what)

 ### Tasks

-I use tasks to define specific projects:
+I use tasks to define specific projects.
 Tasks end, and then do not recur.

-If you plan and estimate tasks in advance, you may want to review:
+Record the time you spend on each task, so you can review:

 - The actual time spent on a task, compared with the predicted time
 - What you actually did, compared with what you had planned